dark-teal-coder/dark-teal-coder.github.io/index.md

 IT Courses from Interest Classes and Self-Learning Online Platforms
--	HKFTU Java Programming (instructor-led) o	Basic Java programming
+-	HKFTU Java Programming (instructor-led)
+  -	Basic Java programming
-	data types, variables, operators, conditionals, loops, methods/functions and data structures o	Objects and classes in Java: methods, classes and packages/libraries o	Eclipse for Java
+    -	data types, variables, operators, conditionals, loops, methods/functions and data structures
+  -	Objects and classes in Java: methods, classes and packages/libraries
+  -	Eclipse for Java
--	HKFTU Android Apps and Java Programming (instructor-led) o	Basic Java programming
+-	HKFTU Android Apps and Java Programming (instructor-led)
+  -	Basic Java programming
-	data types, variables, operators, conditionals, loops, methods/functions and data structures o	Objects and classes in Java: methods, classes and packages/libraries o	Eclipse for Java o	Android Studio to design UI and use XML and Java to create UX for simple Android apps
+    -	data types, variables, operators, conditionals, loops, methods/functions and data structures
+  -	Objects and classes in Java: methods, classes and packages/libraries
+  -	Eclipse for Java
+  -	Android Studio to design UI and use XML and Java to create UX for simple Android apps